-The safety questions cover basic vehicle maintenance checks that any driver should be able to carry out to ensure their vehicle is safe to use on the road.
-You may be asked to open the car bonnet at the Driving Test Centre but you WILL NOT be asked to touch the hot engine or actually carry out any of the underbonnet checks.
+The safety questions cover basic vehicle maintenance checks or operation of the vehicle controls, that any driver should be able to carry out.
+You may be asked to open the car bonnet at the Driving Test Centre for the "TELL" questions but you WILL NOT be asked to touch the hot engine or actually carry out any of the underbonnet checks.

 You should refer to your vehicle manufacturer's handbook for information relating to your specific make / model of vehicle.

 You will be asked TWO questions, ONE 'Show Me' question while the vehicle is moving, during the driving section of the test and ONE 'Tell Me' question before leaving the test centre.
 A loss of control over the vehicle, while answering the "show" question could result in a serious or dangerous fault so you need to practice!